Rafael-Euzebio/study-notes/CS50x/Week 4: Memory/File Pointers.md

 # File Pointers
-File pointers are [[pointers]] to a *structure* of a stored file.
+File pointers are [[Pointer]] to a *structure* of a stored file.
 Said structure contains all the information neecessary to work with that file through functions.

 ## Functions